socious-io/socious-corporate/README.md

     export default jobTitleHere

+Header content will always be rendered as an h3 element in the final component so a string value is recommended.
+The content property can be given HTML as a value.
+To avoid any errors it's best to place the content in a div.

 In each rendered DescriptionRow component within the overall job component the header will be displayed on the left and the content on the right, for example:

               Header                                      Content